 A compare and contrast essay usually requires students to make a conclusion about each side of a topic, based on the information they’ve presented for each.
 They aren't simply listing the differences and similarities of each point, but also crafting a thesis about the topic that analyzes the two sides and weighs their merits and detriments as a whole.
 Students can organize their arguments by each side, or by each point they want to analyze from each side.

-To make a compare and contrast worksheet, click the "Customize this Example" button below.
+To make a compare and contrast worksheet, choose a template below!
 Once you're in the Storyboard Creator, click on each of the elements on the template to change them to fit your needs.
-When you're done, hit save and follow the instructions.
+When you're done, hit "Save & Exit"!
 You can print off your worksheet from the next screen, or it will be saved to your account.